CD44: Function

 Transcripts for this gene undergo complex alternative splicing that results in many functionally distinct isoforms; however, the full length nature of some of these variants has not been determined.
 Alternative splicing is the basis for the structural and functional diversity of this protein, and may be related to tumor metastasis.
 Splice variants of CD44 on colon cancer cells display sialofucosylated HCELL glycoforms that serve as P-, L-, and E-selectin ligands and fibrin, but not fibrinogen, receptors under hemodynamic flow conditions pertinent to the process of cancer metastasis.

 CD44 gene transcription is at least in part activated by beta-catenin and Wnt signalling (also linked to tumour development).

 HCELL

+HCELL (Hematopoietic Cell E-/L-selectin Ligand) is a specialized glycoform of the CD44 protein that functions as a critical adhesion molecule in hematopoietic and immune processes.
+It is distinguished by unique post-translational modifications that enable potent binding to E-selectin and L-selectin, guiding cell migration and homing.

 The HCELL glycoform was originally discovered on human hematopoietic stem cells and leukemic blasts, and was subsequently identified on cancer cells.
 HCELL functions as a "bone homing receptor", directing migration of human hematopoietic stem cells and mesenchymal stem cells to bone marrow.
 Ex vivo glycan engineering of the surface of live cells has been used to enforce HCELL expression on any cell that expresses CD44.
 CD44 glycosylation also directly controls its binding capacity to fibrin and immobilized fibrinogen.